SitemapKlarity storyJoin usMedicationServiceAbout us

 How well does Prozac work for anxiety?

 Research shows that Prozac is effective in treating anxiety.
-A 2011 systematic review and meta-analysis examined the efficacy of medications, including Prozac, in treating generalized anxiety disorder (GAD).
-The study found that Prozac was well-tolerated and was an effective treatment response to GAD.
+A 2011 systematic review and meta-analysis found Prozac was well-tolerated and an effective treatment for generalized anxiety disorder (GAD).

 How well does Prozac work for OCD?

 Research shows that Prozac works well for OCD.
-A 2019 study revealed that Prozac is effective for short-term and medium-term (up to 6 months) use.
-Patients taking doses between 40 and 60 milligrams reported improvements in obsessive thoughts and compulsive behaviors.
-They also reported feeling better able to cope with stress and seeing an improvement in their quality of life.
+Patients taking doses between 40 and 60 milligrams reported improvements in obsessive thoughts and compulsive behaviors, with an 8.1/10 average patient rating on Drugs.com.

 What does it feel like when Prozac starts working?

 For the first couple of weeks after starting Prozac, you may not feel like your mood is improving.
-You might be feeling frustrated with side effects, but know that these typically go away.
-Once Prozac builds up on your system, you will likely start to notice improvements in your appetite, sleeping patterns, energy levels, anxiety, depression, and more.
-YOu may start noticing improvements in a week, but it can take 4 to 8 weeks for improvements in depression symptoms and 5 weeks for OCD symptoms.
+Once Prozac builds up in your system, you will likely start to notice improvements in your appetite, sleeping patterns, energy levels, anxiety, and depression.
+Improvements can begin within a week, but it can take 4 to 8 weeks for depression symptoms and 5 weeks for OCD symptoms.

 logo